willjgriff/solidity-playground/README.md

 Contracts written in Solidity, using Truffle for deployment and testing.

-These are primarily for personal development.
-I have been using the decypher.tv tutorials for inspiration, implementing proposed contracts before watching their coresponding videos.
+These are primarily for personal development, in order of when I wrote them.
+I started by using the decypher.tv tutorials for inspiration, implementing proposed contracts before watching their coresponding videos.
+I finally moved onto building larger sets of contracts.

 Note: I have intentionally included build files incase I want to check the generated ABI's. <code>npm install</code> is required in the root dir to get web3 if wanting to execute the 'ts.js' scripts.